US life insurance for non-permanent residents

 The Global Citizens Program

 Guardian provides specialized life insurance solutions and services designed to meet the unique demands of high-net-worth international clients.
-Our Global Citizens Program allows qualifying clients to tap into a dedicated team that specializes in the more complex financial protection needs of clients with multinational interests – and provides white-glove service with the backing of one of the world's largest mutual life insurance companies.
+Our Global Citizens Program allows qualifying clients to tap into a dedicated team that specializes in the more complex financial protection needs of clients with multinational interests — and provides white-glove service with the backing of one of the world's largest mutual life insurance companies.
+The program offers access to different types of life insurance, including permanent life insurance policies with provisions designed specifically for international clients.
 Clients must be non-resident, non-US citizens who demonstrate financial connections, holdings and/or family ties in the US.
-A dedicated case concierge team is assigned to help each applicant, and submissions are evaluated by specialized underwriters.
+A dedicated case concierge team is assigned to help each applicant, and specialized underwriters evaluate submissions.
 Other amenities include a complimentary US trust review, translation services, law firm referrals, and more.
 To learn more, contact a Guardian financial professional.

 1 Guardian, its subsidiaries, agents and employees do not provide tax, legal, or accounting advice.
 Consult your tax, legal, or accounting professional regarding your individual situation.
 The information provided is based on our general understanding of the subject matter discussed and is for informational purposes only.